DataFire/Integrations/integrations/generated/beezup/README.md

   * displayGroupName **required** [displayGroupName](#displaygroupname)
   * unique `boolean`: /!\ ONLY AVAILABLE ON CATALOG COLUMN NOT ON CUSTOM COLUMNS!!

+### beezUPMarketplaceAccountId
+* beezUPMarketplaceAccountId `integer`: The marketplace account identifier in BeezUP.
+This account identifier is based on your api settings.

+### beezUPMarketplaceBusinessCode
+* beezUPMarketplaceBusinessCode `string`: In an marketplace technical code like CDiscount you can have several marketplaces like GO SPORT, etc. We identify them by a business code.

+### beezUPMarketplaceTechnicalCode
+* beezUPMarketplaceTechnicalCode `string`: The technical code of the marketplace.

 ### beezUPOrderId
 * beezUPOrderId `string`: The BeezUP Order identifier